Near Harrisville in Jefferson County, Ohio — The American Midwest (Great Lakes)

 Erected 1913.
 (Marker Number 1.)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Harrisville (about 700 feet away, measured in a direct line); Birthplace of Moses Fleetwood Walker (approx. 4.6 miles away); Benjamin Lundy Home / Free Labor Store Quaker Meeting House (approx. 4.6 miles away); Samuel Gill House (approx. 4.6 miles away); Elizabeth House Mansion (approx. 4.6 miles away); Mount Pleasant Veterans Memorial (approx. 4.7 miles away); Mount Pleasant Historic Underground Railroad District (approx. 4.7 miles away).
+Harrisville Birthplace of Moses Fleetwood Walker (approx. 4.6 miles away); Benjamin Lundy Home / Free Labor Store (approx. 4.6 miles away); Quaker Meeting House (approx. 4.6 miles away); Samuel Gill House (approx. 4.6 miles away); Elizabeth House Mansion (approx. 4.6 miles away); Mount Pleasant Veterans Memorial (approx. 4.7 miles away); Mount Pleasant Historic Underground Railroad District (approx. 4.7 miles away).

 1. A little about the marker series:

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 16, 2010, by Jamie Abel of Westerville, Ohio.
-This page has been viewed 1,199 times since then.
+It was originally submitted on September 16, 2010, by Jamie Abel of Westerville, Ohio.
+This page has been viewed 1,231 times since then and 7 times this year.
 Last updated on October 22, 2010, by Jamie Abel of Westerville, Ohio.
 Photos: 1, 2. submitted on September 16, 2010, by Jamie Abel of Westerville, Ohio.
 3, 4. submitted on September 27, 2010, by Jamie Abel of Westerville, Ohio. • Craig Swain was the editor who published this page.